-Quantitative Structure Activity Relationship Studies or QSAR are one of the in Silico methods that allows a relationship to be made between the structure of a ligand and the protein target through a series of physical and chemical factors that have the function of acting as biological descriptors; these factors are related to each other when compared with the existing experimental information and the theorical parameters established by the theorical QSAR method.
+Quantitative Structure -Activity Relationship Studies or QSAR are one of the in Silico methods that allows a relationship to be made between the structure of a ligand and the protein target through a series of physical and chemical factors that have the function of acting as biological descriptors; these factors are related to each other when compared with the existing experimental information and the theoretical parameters established by the theoretical QSAR method.

-QSAR studies are carried out by establishing molecular parameters to be evaluated and their relationship with the existing biological experimental information, the physicochemical data of the ligand running in a computer program that describes its behavior in different theorical scenarios and resulting in a prediction attached to reality supported by a SAR model based on the study objectives established by the researcher that ensure a correct extrapolation between empirical and theorical data, having a general scheme as show in figure 2.
+QSAR studies are conducted by establishing molecular parameters, evaluated along with their relationship with the existing biological experimental information, the physicochemical data of the ligand running in a computer program that describes its behavior in different theoretical scenarios and resulting in a prediction attached to reality supported by a SAR model based on the study objectives established by the researcher that ensure a correct extrapolation between empirical and theoretical data, having a general scheme as show in figure 2.
 16,18